Biogen's hemophilia drug meets late-stage trial goal

 Biogen's products are designed to cut the number of infusions needed to control bleeding.
 Existing Factor VIII products must be taken as many as three to four times a week.
 Factor IX products must be taken intravenously two or three times a week.

-The B-LONG trial showed that the median dosing interval for patients taking Biogen's drug is only once every two weeks, an improvement that Geoff Meacham, an analyst at J.P.
+The B-LONG trial showed that patients taking Biogen's drug needed to inject themselves only once every two weeks, an improvement that Geoff Meacham, an analyst at J.P.
 Morgan, said could be "game changing" based on physician feedback.

 However, Meacham said that while the data is encouraging, "hemophilia is a new disease area for Biogen, so there is some commercial risk associated with the potential launch."

-Pierce said that while the trials are different, the technology behind the two drugs is the same.

-"One can never predict the outcome," he said.
-"But we're hopeful that we will see good results."

-(Reporting by Toni Clarke in Boston; additional reporting by Esha Dey in Bangalore and Debra Sherman in Chicago; editing by Maureen Bavdek and Matthew Lewis)
+(Additional reporting by Esha Dey in Bangalore and Debra Sherman in Chicago; Editing by Maureen Bavdek)